Volunteers, Smithsonian want to save White House protest art

 WASHINGTON (AP) — Almost as soon as the towering black fencing was erected last week to seal off Lafayette Park, the barrier became an art gallery and a sounding board for the demonstrators protesting years of black deaths at the hands of police officers.
-Now, with expectations that the fence in front of the White House might be coming down, there’s an effort to preserve hundreds of pieces of instant American history.
+Now, with much of the temporary fencing around the White House coming down, there’s an effort to preserve hundreds of pieces of instant American history.

 Both the Washington, D.C., government and several museums in the Smithsonian network have expressed an interest, but for now volunteers on the scene are working to gather up the items and keep them safe.